mlflow/mlflow/docs/source/llms/sentence-transformers/index.rst

 With MLflow's Sentence-Transformers flavor, users can:

-- **Log** and **save** Sentence-Transformer models within MLflow.
+- **Save** and **log** Sentence-Transformer models within MLflow with the respective APIs: :py:func:`mlflow.sentence_transformers.save_model` and :py:func:`mlflow.sentence_transformers.log_model`.
 - Track detailed experiments, including **parameters**, **metrics**, and **artifacts** associated with fine tuning runs.
-- Deploy sentence embedding models for practical applications.
+- `Deploy <../../deployment/index.html>`_ sentence embedding models for practical applications.
-- Utilize the ``python_function`` flavor for generic Python function inference, enabling complex and powerful custom ML solutions.
+- Utilize the :py:class:`mlflow.pyfunc.PythonModel` flavor for generic Python function inference, enabling complex and powerful custom ML solutions.

 What can you do with Sentence Transformers and MLflow?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^